MithrilJS/mithril.js/docs/redraw.md

 Updates the DOM after a change in the application data layer.

 You DON'T need to call it if data is modified within the execution context of an event handler defined in a Mithril view, or after request completion when using `m.request`/`m.jsonp`.
+The [autoredraw](autoredraw.md) system, which is built on top of `m.redraw()` will take care of it.

 You DO need to call it in `setTimeout`/`setInterval`/`requestAnimationFrame` callbacks, or callbacks from 3rd party libraries.